Overview

 Recommended Guardrails

-To ensure consistent and effective use of health checks, organizations should establish clear governance and automated guardrails.
+To ensure consistent application availability and security, organizations should establish clear governance and guardrails around health check configurations.

 Provider Notes